Meher Vij

 Meher Vij (born Vaishali Sahdev) is an Indian actress who appears in Hindi films and television.
-She is best known for her roles in the drama film Bajrangi Bhaijaan (2015) and the musical drama Secret Superstar (2017), both of which rank among the highest grossing Indian films of all time; for the latter she won the Filmfare Award Best Supporting Actress.
+She is best known for her roles in the drama film Bajrangi Bhaijaan (2015) and the Secret Superstar (2017), both of which rank among the highest grossing Indian films of all time; for the latter she won the Filmfare Award Best Supporting Actress.

 She has appeared in television shows including Kis Desh Mein Hai Meraa Dil and Ram Milaye Jodi.

 Personal life

 Vij has two brothers, actors Piyush Sahdev and Gireesh Sahdev.
 In 2009, she married Manav Vij in Mumbai, after which she changed her name from Vaishali Sahdev to Meher Vij.